The Best Lake Had One Fisherman

 Three forces are reshaping B2B YouTube.
 The teams building now will capture the most value from all of them.

 Connected TV is changing where B2B buyers watch.
-YouTube is the most-watched streaming platform on television screens, according to Nielsen.
+Nielsen's The Gauge (July 2025) shows YouTube captured 13.4% of all TV viewing — ahead of Netflix and every other streaming service.
 B2B decision-makers are watching product walkthroughs on their living room TV at 9pm.
-Channels that invested in production quality early are seeing a 40% increase in TV-screen views.
-This changes what "good enough" looks like — and rewards teams that treated YouTube as a serious production channel from day one.
+This changes what "good enough" looks like.
+Channels that treated YouTube as a serious production channel from day one are positioned to take advantage of the biggest screen in the house.
+Channels that relied on webcam recordings and auto-generated thumbnails are not.

 The System, Not the Channel

 Your buyers spend 30 minutes on YouTube before they ever call you.
-Your competitors started building there 18 months ago.
-The compounding advantage they accumulate grows every quarter you wait.
+The compounding advantage grows every quarter you wait.
 This is not a content strategy question.
 It is a pipeline question.

-And the answer is a system: revenue-first content architecture, a repurposing engine, and attribution infrastructure that connects every video to closed revenue.
+The answer is a system: revenue-first content architecture built around buyer search intent, a repurposing engine that multiplies one production into 20-plus assets, and attribution infrastructure that connects every video to pipeline signals the CFO can read.
 The lake is stocked.
 The competition is light.
 The only question is whether you show up to fish.

 Whether you build that system in-house or work with a team like ours, the framework is the same.
 The only variable is how fast you move.